 This post may contain affiliate links.
 Please read our disclosure policy.

-This homemade mac and cheese recipe is filled with cheese, milk, butter and topped with Panko making it incredibly delicious.
+This best homemade mac and cheese is filled with cheese, milk, butter, and topped with Panko, making it incredibly delicious.
 We love it as a pasta dish to enjoy all year long, but it’s also a classic side dish for big family gatherings and special meals.

 The kids have claimed it the “BEST homemade mac and cheese recipe out there” – and we have to agree!

-• This dish is simple!
+• This dish is SO simple!
 It’s prepped in 15 minutes and on the table in 40.

 • Can be made ahead of time.
-For busy nights and holidays (like Thanksgiving and Christmas), it’s always great to have dishes that can be made in advance.
+For busy nights and holidays (like Thanksgiving and Christmas), it’s always great to have dishes that can be prepared in advance.

-• 1 (16-ounce) box elbow macaroni – we prefer elbow macaroni, but other pastas to use are: shell, Cavatappi, penne, Farfalle, fusilli, or rotini
+• Elbow macaroni (1, 16-ounce package): Classic shape that traps sauce in every bite for maximum creaminess.We prefer elbow macaroni, but other pastas to use are: shell, Cavatappi, penne, Farfalle, fusilli, or rotini.

-• 6 cups shredded sharp cheddar cheese – we also like equal parts mozzarella, cheddar, and American.
+• Shredded sharp cheddar cheese (6 cups): Melts into bold, tangy flavor and body for that classic pull.
+We also like equal parts mozzarella, cheddar, and American.
 Other cheeses include Parmesan, White Cheddar, Fontina, smoked Gouda, Gruyere, Colby Jack, and Gorgonzola.

-• ½ cup Panko breadcrumbs – We use plain Panko breadcrumbs, but flavored crumbs or regular breadcrumbs work.
+• Panko breadcrumbs (½ cup): Toasted in butter for a crisp, golden topping that contrasts the creamy pasta.
+We use plain Panko breadcrumbs, but flavored crumbs or regular breadcrumbs work.
 Crushed Ritz crackers and crushed cornflakes also work.

 How to Make Homemade Mac and Cheese

-3. SAUCE.
+SAUCE.
 Meanwhile, in a large saucepan, melt ½ cup butter over medium heat.
-Whisk in ½ cup flour and cook for 2–3 minutes.
-Add 1 tablespoon garlic salt and black pepper.
-Slowly pour in 4 cups milk, whisking until smooth.
+Whisk in flour and cook for 2-3 minutes.
+Add garlic salt and black pepper.
+Slowly pour in milk and whisk until smooth.
 Heat to a low boil and cook, stirring occasionally, until thickened, 4–5 minutes.
 Remove from the heat.

-4. COMBINE.
-Drain pasta and transfer to a lightly greased 9-x-13-inch baking dish.
-Sprinkle 6 cups shredded cheese over pasta.
+COMBINE.
+Drain the pasta and transfer it to a lightly greased 9×13-inch casserole dish.
+Sprinkle the shredded cheese over the pasta.
 Pour thickened cheese sauce over pasta and cheese.
-Let sit until the cheese has melted, then stir together.
+Let it sit until the cheese has melted, then stir together.

-• Melt the remaining 2 tablespoons of butter in a small skillet over medium heat.
-Sprinkle on the bread crumb topping, and cook, stirring constantly, until golden brown, 3–5 minutes.
+Melt the remaining 2 tablespoons of butter in a small skillet over medium heat.
+Finally, sprinkle on the bread crumb topping, and cook, stirring constantly, until golden brown, 3-5 minutes.
 Sprinkle over the mac and cheese.

 4.99 from 173 votes